To Gene Livesay, the organ had a grand and magical appeal.

 In the late 1930s, he worked for Jenkins Music Co. and demonstrated Hammond organs at churches around Tulsa.
-Accompanying him was Veradell Elliott, a young woman he met years earlier at a church youth meeting and married in 1938.
+Accompanying him was Veradell Elliott, a young woman he had met years earlier at a church youth meeting and whom he married in 1938.

 "My mother spotted him.
 She thought he was a marvelous young man," she said of the skinny redhead who stood about 6 foot 1.
 Their first date was at a church-sponsored ice cream social.